 The chart below shows a spectral comparison of an HPS lamp vs. 100% red, 85% red/15% blue and 70% red/30% blue LEDs.

-Given that much of the light emitted by HPS lamps is not usable to plants—the HPS spectrum is far less efficient than with LEDs where the spectral output can be targeted to only those wavelengths that are useful to the plant.
+Given that much of the light emitted by HPS lamps is not usable to plants—the HPS spectrum is far less efficient.
+With LED grow lights, the spectral output can be targeted to only those wavelengths that are useful to the plant.

 Photosynthesis, flowering, climate response and photomorphogenesis are all affected by the intensity, duration, distribution and spectral quality of light.
 Since plants respond most strongly to the red and blue wavelengths, with LED-based sole-source lighting (SSL), we can tune the lighting to focus on what the plant uses most.

-For example, if a grower wanted to encourage more compact growth, with sturdier leaves, they would use a higher component of blue light.
+For example, if a grower wanted to encourage more compact growth with sturdier leaves, they would use a higher component of blue light.
 Whereas if the intent is to encourage flowering, the grower would use less blue light and more red light.
-Similarly, by using specific wavelengths one can manipulate the pigment of the leaves.
+Similarly, by using specific wavelengths you can manipulate the pigment of the leaves.

-In the past, there was no alternative to traditional light sources like HPS.
-So, although we could measure light intensity (quantity), we were not able to measure the effects of specific spectral colour compositions.
-However, with the development of LEDs, this is now possible.
+In the past, there were no alternatives to HPS.
+Although we could measure light intensity (quantity), we were not able to measure the effects of specific spectral colour compositions.
+With the development of LEDs, this is now possible.

-We are still very much in the research phase as far as light spectrum compositions and their effect on plant growth, fruit yield, and quality goes.
+The research phase of light spectrum compositions and their effect on plant growth, fruit yield, and quality continues to this day.
 We are still discovering which crops respond well to LED lighting and to specific spectral recipes.
 Even certain varietals can react differently to a particular spectral composition.

-Unfortunately, because many growers remain fairly uneducated about LED technology, some LED manufacturers misrepresent or inflate claims of performance.
+Many growers remain fairly uneducated about LED technology, especially since some LED manufacturers misrepresent or inflate claims of performance.
 The general lighting industry saw similar problems during the early years of general area LED fixtures.
-This lack of industry standards has allowed some less than scrupulous manufacturers to introduce many inferior LED fixtures into the horticultural market and left many growers disillusioned with the technology.
+This lack of industry standards has allowed some less than scrupulous manufacturers to introduce many inferior LED fixtures into the horticultural market which left many growers disillusioned with the technology.

 A good way to get a true comparison between the cost of LED vs. traditional lighting is to look at the cost per µmol delivered, as the outputs from one manufacturer to another can differ.
 Below is an example to demonstrate: